Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this paper we proposed an unsupervised technique that leverages the full projection properties of a multi-view system to predict 3D keypoints by reconstructing the foreground subject's mask.
-In doing so, our model obtains keypoints that are consistent across different views and correspond to the foreground subject.
+In this paper, we proposed an unsupervised technique that leverages the full projection properties of a multi-view system to discover 3D keypoints by reconstructing the foreground subject's mask.
+In doing so, our model finds keypoints that are consistent across different views and correspond to the foreground subject.
 We show its application on real-world data featuring articulating human bodies.

 There are multiple directions that our approach can be improved.
 Our approach works on images with a single foreground subject.
 The existence of multiple foreground entities can occlude the mask, leading to extraction of keypoints that lie on all of them.
-Another limitation is the dependence of an estimation of the background image to help learning the mask of the foreground subject.
+Another limitation is the dependence on an estimation of the background image to help learn the mask of the foreground subject.
 While as we show in Section~\ref{sec:ablation_mask}, our model does not need to rely on ground-truth masks and does a better job than background subtraction from the input image, it requires a background image in the pipeline.
 Moreover, our keypoints can jitter on consecutive frames of a video.
 Leveraging a temporal constraint can enhance the consistency of the obtained keypoints across time.
-Finally, our approach requires a multi-view setup, with at least two cameras for extraction of 3D keypoints.
-We leave these extension to future work.
+We leave these extensions to future work.

 { }

 {S.\arabic{section}} {\thesection.\arabic{subsection}}

 { {S\arabic{table}} {S\arabic{figure}} }